lenskit.data.Dataset#

 item_stats()

-Get a user's row from the interaction matrix.
+Get a user's row from the interaction matrix for the default interaction class, using default coalsecing for repeated interactions.

 user_stats()